kjs452/KennysOpenDSKY/README.md

 ### Linux
-This section describes the notable libraries & components needed to compile the curses simulator on linux/macos/windows.
+This section describes the notable libraries & components needed to compile the curses simulator on linux/MacOS/windows.

 + **ncurses** - this is a library for drawing simple text based user interfaces.
 It is widely available, and comes installed by default on most linux distros.

 + **sigaction()** - this is capability of most unixes.
 It is included on all linux operating systems.
-Special porting may be needed for Windows or Macos.
+Special porting may be needed for Windows or MacOS.
 It is used to implement the 100ms timer.

 + **getrandom()** - this is a library function provdided by linux.
 It is used to provide